 7) Friends and family

-Many entrepreneurs also get financing by convincing friends and family to invest in the business.
+Many entrepreneurs also get financing by convincing friends and family to invest in their company.
 Friends and family can invest in one of two ways: they can buy equity in the business and get ownership or provide a loan.

-Keep in mind that if you accept money from a friend or family member, you may put the relationship at risk.
+Speak to a CPA and an attorney before considering taking money from friends and family.
+You will need their help creating the right financial structure and drafting the required documents.
+Lastly, remember that accepting money from a friend or family member may put the relationship at risk.
 If the business fails, you could lose your business and your friend/family member.